alco/ExReminder/README.md

 ## The EventServer Module ##

+The `EventServer` module will be responsible for creating events and notifying subscribed clients when an event is ready to be delivered.
+Don't forget to keep a tab with the [Erlang book][3] open alongside this tutorial, it contains a detailed explanation of the decisions we're making while writing the code for the server.

+We start by defining two record types: `EventServer.State` and `EventServer.Event`.

 ```elixir
 defmodule EventServer do
   # We need to keep a list of all pending events and subscribed clients